Hurricane Erin forces evacuations on North Carolina's Outer Banks but expected to stay offshore

 Daniel Pullen, a professional photographer who lives on Hatteras Island, said he’s already lost three days of work shooting family portraits because of the evacuation order.

-Pullen, who lives in Buxton, doesn’t plan to evacuate because he could be stuck off the island for days and even weeks if the main road, Highway 12, washes out.
+Pullen doesn’t plan to evacuate, fearing he could be stuck off the island for days and even weeks if the main Highway 12 washes out.

 “It’s a bit like Russian roulette,” Pullen said.
 “Do you stay and take the chance of it hitting you?
 Or do you leave and take the chance of getting stuck off the island for weeks at a time?
 I would say the majority of Hatteras Island residents can’t afford to stay in a motel for a week or two weeks.”